 6.3 Increased Flexibility

 Feature-driven development is an agile-based method, allowing developers to design the application with flexibility when they choose to use this process.
 Besides this, it also offers responsiveness which means that the developers can cope with changing priorities and requirements.
-This also helps in ensuring that the development team can adapt to changing situations and offer the product as per the client’s requirements.
+This also helps ensure that the development team can adapt to changing situations and offer the product as per the client’s requirements.

 6.4 Improved Communication